kjemaa/DisasterResponsePipeline/README.md

 ### Acknowledgements
 - Data has been provided by Figure Eight

-- Tutorials from plotly, Pandas, Sklearn were used developing the code:
+- Tutorials from Pandas and Sklearn were used developing the code:

     - http://pandas.pydata.org/
     - http://pandas.pydata.org/Pandas_Cheat_Sheet.pdf